 Beaches strewn with driftwood, seals lazing about offshore and birds aplenty.
 A road that, if you follow it all the way north, simply ends at the edge of a vast, desolate wilderness.
 The home to the arctic fox and the wildest wild blueberries in the country.

-When you wish to leave the modern society behind, Strandir is the place to go.
-No wifi, no cell phones, just you and nature.
+When visitors wish to leave the modern society behind, Strandir is the place to go.
+No wifi, no cell phones, just being lost in nature.
 Strandir is a popular hiking attraction and many Icelanders visit this area every year.
-For a good reason, this area seems almost magical, pure and unspoiled.
+For a good reason, this area is almost magical, both pure and unspoiled.

 Check out our complete guide to the Westfjords.